What is the TEF?

 The tuition fee loan will still cover the full cost of your university or college tuition fees.

-In the TEF trial, a higher education provider is rated:
+In the TEF, a higher education provider is rated:

 - gold for delivering consistently outstanding teaching, learning, and outcomes for its students.
 It is of the highest quality found in the UK